bayesianforce/udagram-microservices/README.md

     ```bash
     npm audit fix
     ```
-5. In `set_env.sh`, environment variables are set with `export $VAR=value`.
+5. In `set_env.sh`, environment variables are set with `$VAR=value`.
 Setting it this way is not permanent; every time you open a new terminal, you will have to run `set_env.sh` to reconfigure your environment variables.
 To verify if your environment variable is set, you can check the variable with a command like `echo $POSTGRES_USERNAME`.

+## Env variables

+POSTGRES_USERNAME
+POSTGRES_PASSWORD
+POSTGRES_HOST
+POSTGRES_DB
+AWS_BUCKET
+AWS_REGION
+AWS_PROFILE
+JWT_SECRET
+URL